 Council on Aging

-The Needham Council on Aging, a department of the Town of Needham, is dedicated to serving seniors and assisting their families and friends with aging issues.
-In cooperation with other organizations, the Council on Aging serves both elders who are well and those with some degree of frailty.
+The Center at The Heights, a department of the Town of Needham, is dedicated to serving seniors and assisting their families and friends with aging issues.
+In cooperation with other organizations, The Center at The Heights serves both elders who are well and those with some degree of frailty.
 Our professional and office staff, both paid and volunteer, are at your service at the Stephen Palmer Senior Center.
 We welcome your questions and suggestions.

 (781) 455-7555